Tvazz101/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub flow
-I like to code and hang out with friends
+I like to code and eat burritos.
+Sorry I forgot I don't have any friends.